JustAnyones/Plugin-creator-website/docs/docs/resources/index.md

 # Resources

-This contains game resources that are allowed for your plugin creation:
+This contains game resources that you are allowed to use for plugin creation:

 - [JSON contents](json.md)
 - [World texture](world-texture.md)